Kou-ding/Real-Time-Embedded-Systems/report.md

 Let's translate the previously stated WebSocket theory into actual c code.
 The gist of the program's logic is within the WebSocket service callback function.
 A callback function is designed to be called by another function.
 In our case, this stands true as it gets called on different occasions:
 - When creating the context of the connection the protocols array is passed as a parameter.
 This array contains, among others, the callback function.
-- And every time the main while loop comes around in order for the WebSocket to continue serving its purpose.
+- And every time the main while loop comes around to ensure that the WebSocket continues serving its purpose.
 Specifically, this function utilizes it: lws_service(context, 500).

 The aforementioned callback function contains all the possible cases a connection needs:
 - The Client established a connection